What Your Contract of Employment Should Include

 Terms too obvious to be written

-There are some terms that are so obvious that they do not have to be written (such as not stealing from your employer – although this is likely to be contained in a Disciplinary Procedure as an example of Gross Misconduct).
+There are some terms that are so obvious that they do not have to be written in an employment contract (such as not stealing from your employer – although this is likely to be contained in a Disciplinary Procedure as an example of Gross Misconduct).

-Even if they’re unwritten, these types of terms are often crucial for an effective working relationship between an employer and employee.
+Even if they’re unwritten, these types of terms are often crucial for an effective working relationship between an employer and a PA.

 To prevent misunderstandings, it’s still a good idea for the employer to make the following clear (for example, by writing them in an employee handbook):

-• The standards of behaviour expected from employees – for example, anyone who deals with other people should be polite when doing so
+- The standards of behaviour expected from PAs – for example, anyone who deals with other people should be polite when doing so

-• What happens if these are not met – for example, the employer will report any thefts to the police and take disciplinary action
+- What happens if these standards are not met – for example, the employer will report any thefts to the police and take disciplinary action.

-An employer might state that an employee cannot take certain actions during their employment or once it ends.
-For example, after the employee has left, preventing them from contacting other staff members for a certain period of time.
+An employer might state that a PA cannot take certain actions during their employment or once it ends.
+For example, after the PA has left, preventing them from contacting other staff members for a certain period of time.

 These types of terms are known as ‘restrictive covenants’.
 They will not usually be legal unless they’re in writing and are clear, specific and time-restricted.
 Even then, this area of the law can be complex.